polyhistor2050/drumKit/README.md

 ## Drum Kit
 Website that generate different sounds, such as drum, trumplet and flute sound based on the keyboard presses or mouse press.
-Different collections of sounds are organized based on rows, The top row refers to drum sound, Middle row is trumples sound and the bottom row is flute sound.
+Different collections of sounds are organized based on rows, The top row refers to drum sound, Middle row is trumplet sound and the bottom row is flute sound.

 ## Technologies
 This Project is created with: